tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 Apart from APIs explained above, Sequence Manager also provides following useful APIs:

-* startSequencer - start a Sequencer for the provided subsystem and observing mode
+* startSequencer - start a Sequencer for the provided subsystem, observing mode and optional variation
-* restartSequencer - re-start a Sequencer for provided subsystem and observing mode
+* restartSequencer - re-start a Sequencer for provided subsystem, observing mode and and optional variation
 * shutdownSequenceComponent - shutdown a Sequence Component with provided prefix
 * shutdownAllSequenceComponents - shutdown all running Sequence Components